Derived categories of (one-sided) exact categories and their localizations: The weak idempotent completion

 As $A \in \FF$, there is an $A' \in \FF$ such that $A \oplus A' \cong X$.
 Note that there is a map from the conflation $A' = A' \to 0$ to the conflation $X \inflation P \oplus C' \deflation C \oplus C'$.
 Here, we use \ref{R0*} to see that the former is indeed a conflation.
 Applying the short five lemma \cite[lemma~5.3]{BazzoniCrivei13} to the commutative diagram (the middle map is determined by the commutativity of the diagram) yields that $B\oplus A'\oplus C'\cong P\oplus C'\in \EE$.
 Since $(A'\oplus C')\in \FF$, we conclude that $B\in \FF$.
 Note that we used that $\EE$ satisfies axiom \ref{R0*} to see that the upper row of the previous diagram is a conflation. \end{proof}

-\begin{proposition} Let $\EE$ be a right exact category satisfying axiom \ref{R0*}.
-The weak idempotent completion $\widehat{\EE}$ has a canonical right exact structure satisfying axiom \ref{R3} such that the embedding $j_{\EE}$ is $2$-universal among exact functors to weakly idempotent complete right exact categories satisfying axiom \ref{R3}.
+\begin{proposition} Let $\EE$ be a deflation-exact category satisfying axiom \ref{R0*}.
+The weak idempotent completion $\widehat{\EE}$ has a canonical deflation-exact structure satisfying axiom \ref{R3} such that the embedding $j_{\EE}$ is $2$-universal among exact functors to weakly idempotent complete deflation-exact categories satisfying axiom \ref{R3}.

-In particular, each conflation in $\widehat{\EE}$ can be realized as a direct summand of a conflation in $\widehat{\EE}$. \end{proposition}
+In particular, each conflation in $\widehat{\EE}$ can be realized as a direct summand of a conflation in $\EE \subseteq \widehat{\EE}$. \end{proposition}

-\begin{proof} Combining the previous two lemmas, the category $\widehat{\EE}$ inherits a right exact structure.
+\begin{proof} Combining the previous two lemmas, the category $\widehat{\EE}$ inherits a deflation-exact structure.
 By proposition \ref{proposition:IdempotentCompletionHasR3}, the idempotent completion satisfies axiom \ref{R3}.
 As the weak idempotent completion $\widehat{\EE}$ is a fully exact subcategory of $\widecheck{\EE}$, axiom \ref{R3} is satisfied.
 The result follows. \end{proof}

 We are now in a position to prove the following theorem.